Castlemaine Perkins: Building

 The large, brick brewery is located on Milton Road opposite the Milton railway station, and is a prominent landmark visible in the surrounding suburbs.
 In particular the XXXX red neon sign is mounted on the top of the building.
 The side of the building also a neon XXXX man on the side (visible on Milton Road when travelling out of the city).

 The brewery building, Milton Railway Station and trains feature on almost all XXXX packaging directly below the XXXX logo.
 Over the years bottle labels have depicted steam, diesel and electric trains.
 Tours of the brewery are regularly run for groups.

 Awards

 In 2009 as part of the Q150 celebrations, the XXXX Brewery was announced as one of the Q150 Icons of Queensland for its role as a "structure and engineering feat".

 Castlemaine Perkins was inducted into the Queensland Business Leaders Hall of Fame in 2009, for its significant contribution to economic development in Queensland.

 Beverages

 Castlemaine's signature beer, XXXX Bitter (despite its name a lager), was introduced in 1924.
 The XXXX had been used for a sparkling ale since 1878.

+XXXX Gold is a mid-strength beer.

 XXXX Summer Bright Lager is a 4.2% abv low carb pale lager.